Overview

 Rate limiting:

-When the limit is exceeded, respond with:
+When a limit trips, respond with:

 HTTP 429 Too Many Requests